danggtifff/Wikipedia-Path-Searcher/README.md

 to run this, set up Flask with https://flask.palletsprojects.com/en/stable/installation/ and then run:
+$ flask init-db
+then:
-$ python -m flask run. db.py should also be run before starting the server.
+$ python -m flask run

 This is a video to display the functionality: